adamsilver/adamsilver.io-jekyll/_posts/2016-06-16-placeholders-are-problematic.md

 description: Placeholders have 13 problems and one simple solution.
 Find out everything you need to know in this article.
 ---

-Since placeholders came along, designers have adopted them as means of storing hints.
-Their appeal lies in their minimal aesthetic and the fact they save space.
+Since the placeholder attribute came along, designers have used it as means of storing hints.
+The appeal lies in their minimal aesthetic (they save space).

 Some designers go one one step further, and replace labels with placeholders.
-Either way, the placeholder is an Inclusive Design anti-pattern which causes problems for users.
+Either way, placeholders are an inclusive design anti-pattern which causes problems for users.
 Here's why:

-## 1. It's easy to forget
+## 1. They are hard to remember

 The placeholder disappears when the user types.
-Once it's gone it's hard to remember.
+Once it's gone it's hard to recall.

 <div class="image">
 	<figure>